0x4447-office/0x4447_webpage_documentation/docs/README.md

 ## Support

-If you have any questions regarding our products, go to our [support page](https://support.0x4447.com/).
+If you have any question(s) or issue(s) regarding our products, feel free to reach us through our [support page](https://support.0x4447.com/).

-## Contact

-If you'd like to get in touch with us, feel free to follow the this [link](https://0x4447.com/contact).